 Leadership

-• Dr. Glen Ray, Professor of Psychology and Department Chair, will be the CLI.
+- Dr. Glen Ray, Professor of Psychology and Department Chair, serves as the CLI.

 Alabama State University